WisTex/Neuhub/README.md

     - PDL Editor navigation broken
     - Some Javascript resources not loading properly.
     - Contains experimental code that will be removed in the release.
+    - Documentation not complete, incorrect documentation as placeholders.

 - **Other Versions**
   - Not working at all.
 Still setting up initial configuration.